eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

 for a certain duration before being deleted.
 This time can be configured in application.properties as “notification.ttl.value”.

-**Failed notification in the missed notification database with TTL value:**
+**Failed notification in the failed notification database with TTL value:**

     {
         "subscriptionName": "Subscription_1",